Configuration

 INFO

-asdf calls these "legacy version files" so we do too.
-I think this is a bad name since it implies that they shouldn't be used—which is definitely not the case IMO.
-I prefer the term "idiomatic" version files since they're version files not specific to asdf/mise and can be used by other tools. (.nvmrc
+asdf called these "legacy version files".
+I think this was a bad name since it implies that they shouldn't be used—which is definitely not the case IMO.
+I prefer the term "idiomatic" version files since they are version files not specific to asdf/mise and can be used by other tools. (.nvmrc

 being a notable exception, which is tied to a specific tool.)